‘Queen Of Curves’ Abigail Ratchford Bursts Out Of Sequined Nude Swimsuit

 The self proclaimed “Queen of Curves” dazzled her fans with the new photo late in the evening on Wednesday, September 5 and now, hours later and into the next day, the sizzling shot is still racking up the likes.
 The photo was taken at the hands of Abigail herself, who staged the selfie in her room with the help of a large mirror adorned with glowing light bulbs that provided the perfect illumination of her flawless figure that she often shows off in racy ensembles to her impressive nine million-person following on the social media platform.

-Today’s look was certainly of the NSFW category, and the model’s hoard of fans certainly did not seem to mind the skin-baring display.
+Thursday’s look was certainly of the NSFW category, and the model’s hoard of fans certainly did not seem to mind the skin-baring display.
 Abigail sent pulses racing in a seriously sexy swimsuit from Beach Bunny Swimwear and, judging by the reaction of her following, she seemed to do the brand well.
 Her nude swimsuit nearly matched the color of her deep tan and, had it not been for a shimmering, black sequined design adorning the front, it could have easily looked as if the model wasn’t wearing anything at all.

 The brunette bombshell’s swimwear clung tight to her hourglass silhouette to prove exactly why she’s earned her nickname, while the black sequin design along the front accentuated her trim waist and flat midsecton.
 Its plunging neckline was barely enough to contain her voluptuous assets that burst out from every angle, creating a seriously busty display that just itself was sure to catch her audience’s eyes.
 Fans were also treated to a glimpse of the beauty’s curvy booty thanks to the swimwear’s cheeky cut, which also showed off her toned legs.